ash-r1/type-git/README.md

 ## Development Status

-This library is currently in early development (v0.1.0).
-The initial focus is on:
+This library is currently in early development (v0.0.1).
+It's not tested well.
+Especially, on Bun/Deno.

-- Core adapter interfaces (ExecAdapter, FsAdapter)
-- Basic Git operations (clone, init, status, log, fetch, push)
-- LFS support with progress tracking
-- AbortSignal integration

 ## License